• large metal uconn sign

 Mission Statement

 The University of Connecticut is committed to building a safe and inclusive community for all its members through diversity, equity, and inclusion (DEI).
-Under the guidance of the Vice President and Chief Diversity Officer, Dr. Frank Tuitt, we as members of the UConn community aim to listen, reflect, learn, and act to make our community safe and a place of belonging for all.
+Under the guidance of the Interim Vice President and Chief Diversity Officer, Dr. Jeffrey Hines, we as members of the UConn community aim to listen, reflect, learn, and act to make our community safe and a place of belonging for all.
 We aim to support diversity, equity, and inclusion through offering support for success for people of all backgrounds.

 Land Acknowledgement